Chargers' Mike Williams: Could miss time to open training camp

 Williams (back) may be a candidate for the physically unable to perform list if his injury continues to linger into training camp, ESPN's Eric D. Williams reports.

-While the team remains hopeful Williams will be ready for the start of training camp, it seems increasingly likely the No. 7 overall pick in the 2017 Draft could miss time after suffering a mild disk herniation during the first practice of rookie minicamp.
-With Williams on the mend, look for Tyrell Williams and Travis Benjamin to benefit from the additional practice reps, with the former garnering for the No. 2 WR role behind Keenan Allen.
+While the team remains hopeful Williams will be ready for the start of training camp, it seems increasingly likely the No. 7 overall pick in the 2017 draft could miss time after suffering a mild disk herniation during the first practice of rookie minicamp.
+With Williams on the mend, look for Tyrell Williams and Travis Benjamin to benefit from the additional practice reps, with the former seeking out the No. 2 WR role behind Keenan Allen.

 More News